Top Consumer Choice

 Full-service providers: These companies do everything to get you set up with solar outside of manufacturing the equipment.
 Full-service providers sell the panels, provide financing, and perform the installation.

 Vertically-integrated companies: These companies take care of every single aspect of the solar process, from manufacturing the panels to installing them on your roof.
-There are very few vertically-integrated companies in the solar industry, but those companies (SunPower and SolarCity, to name a couple) are huge players.
+There are very few vertically integrated companies in the solar industry, but those companies (like SunPower, for example) are huge players.